ERROR Invalid kernel: elf_xen_note_check: ERROR: Will only load images

 In the above case ping fail from our local PC to our EC2 server because ICMP port are not open

-If you use MindTerm to connect to your instance, and are using the web browser, you may get the following error:
+If you use PuTTY to connect to your instance and get either of the following errors, Error: Server

-How to resolve Error: Server refused our key or No supported authentication methods available by Raj Gupta
+refused our key or Error: No supported authentication methods available, verify that

 The appropriate user names are as follows: